romeovs/creep/README.md

 #### Sparklines
 Creep has the necessary symbols for creating sparklines.
-This is cool for tools like [rainbarf](https://github.com/creaktive/rainbarf) nd others.
+This is cool for tools like [rainbarf](https://github.com/creaktive/rainbarf) and others.
-See how good it makes [iStats](https://github.com/Chris911/iStats) look:
+I mean, see how good it makes [iStats](https://github.com/Chris911/iStats) look:

 ![istats](screens/istats.png "istats screenshot")